Run many phenotype-cell type association tests in parallel using iterate_lm.

 Overwrite previous results

-in the save_dir_tmp
+in the save_dir_tmp.

 Additional parameters passed to the statistical test function.